biswassandip/IA_Team_Project/readme.md

 ## Executable

 An executable "bot_setup" is provided that is bundled with all dependencies for most of the operating systems.
-This can be found at <a href="msc_ia_bot/dist" target="_blank">Github: dist</a>.
+This can be found at <a href="dist" target="_blank">Github: dist</a>.

 ## Installation